into your inbox

 Is Marian Vajda the most successful coach in tennis history?

 Vajda is considered to be the most successful coach in the history of tennis in terms of Grand Slam singles titles won.
-He has coached Novak Djokovic through each of his 20 Grand Slam singles titles, winning 20 Grand Slam trophies with Novak Djokovic.
+He has coached Novak Djokovic through each of his 20 Grand Slam singles titles.

 Was Marian Vajda a tennis player himself?